High Performance Computing

 SBU High Performance Computing

-Stony Brook University researchers have access to two advanced High-Performance Computing (HPC) clusters:
+Stony Brook University researchers have access to four advanced High-Performance Computing (HPC) clusters:

 SeaWulf is a high-performance computing cluster with advanced components from AMD, Dell, HPE, and others, located at the Stony Brook University Computing Center.
 It's available for the campus community and Brookhaven Lab staff.